-Sampling of our water source has shown the following:
+Sampling of our water source has shown the following: Sampling and testing was conducted monthly January 2008 -December 2009.

 - Cryptosporidium 0 to 2 oocysts/liter - Giardia lamblia 0 to 18 cysts/liter

 It is important to note that these results are from our raw water source only and not our treated drinking water supply.
 For more information, contact the U.S. EPA's Safe Drinking Water Hotline at (800) 426-4791.